 You’ve got to remember, the larger companies are very well-marketed.
 Not to mention large overhead costs and margins that they need to make for selling via tackle shops.

 Alternatively, try out cheap boilies by smaller brands that deliver direct to the you or local guys who are rolling their own baits and selling around your local lakes.

 Personally, I’ve used a local lake owner to roll my baits.
 Whilst they weren’t the cheapest boilies, they were significantly less than the tackle shop brands and my catch rate didn’t change one bit.
 A major plus was the money saving, but also being able to request slight tweaks here and there.

 Here are some that you can try:

 A relatively new brand is my local Yorkshire region.
 The range is growing steadily and I personally know a few lads who are catching really well from established venues using their bait.
 At £35 for 5KG, they’re not the cheapest, but certainly a decent saving vs. Sticky Baits and Mainline etc.

 Another group of local Yorkshire lads who are rolling two bait ranges that are much cheaper than the tackle shop brands.
 S.C.
-Spicy Fish is well-renowned in the Yorkshire region and has caught some of the biggest carp in the area.
+Spicy Fish is well-renowned by those who fish carp lakes in West Yorkshire and has caught some of the biggest carp in the area.
 Join their Facebook group and check out the recent catch reports.

 About the writer